 The RCD switches off the power in the event of an emergency, helping to prevent more serious electrical accidents.

 RCDs are as important in the household as smoke detectors.
 The RCD switches off the power in the event of an emergency, helping to prevent a serious electric shock.
 It saves lives and reduces the risk of fire.

 The RCD is helpful if a human or animal comes into contact with malfunctioning electrical equipment housing which is under voltage.

-A generator is a stand-alone power generating device that can be powered by either the entire electrical system, a part of it, or a single device that is most critical for power failure.
-When choosing a generator, make sure that its power is at least 20-25% higher than the rated power of the electrical system or electrical appliance as stated on the appliance or in the passport of the appliance.
+A generator is a stand-alone electrical generating device that can be used as power supply and depending on the capacity, either the whole electrical system, a part of it or a single device which operation is most critical during a power failure, can be connected to it.
+When choosing a generator, it is important to ensure that its power is at least 20-25% higher than the rated power of the electrical system or electrical equipment.

-To connect the generator to the building's electrical system, a separate connection point with fuses and a switch must be built on the generator.
+In order to connect the building to the electrical system, it is necessary to build a separate connection point for the generator with fuses and a switch.

-A generator improperly connected to the electrical system is dangerous and can cause a fire, damage all electrical equipment due to overload, and be life-threatening to electricians who deal with malfunctions or carry out electrical work at the same time.
+An generator which is incorrectly connected to the electrical system, is dangerous and can cause a fire.
+It can also damage other electrical equipment due to overcharge or be life-threatening for electricians who rectify faults in the electrical network or perform electrical work.